teletrace/teletrace/website/docs/user-guide/sending-data/open-telemetry-sdk/java.md

 Make sure your updated code is running.
 Invoke the instrumented code.

-### 4. Visit Lupa's spans page
+### 4. Visit Teletrace's spans page

-You should be able to find the newly created span in Lupa's spans page.
+You should be able to find the newly created span in Teletrace's spans page.
 You can use filters to narrow down shown results to find the new spans more easily.